Pseudodifferential operators and the Connes-Kasparov isomorphism: A Fourier Transform for Pseudodifferential Operators

 \begin{lemma} Let $\pi$ be an admissible tempered unitary representation of $G$ and let $V$ be a finite-dimensional unitary representation of $K$.
 There is a unique isomorphism of Hilbert spaces

 such that

 \end{lemma}

-\begin{proof} The map in the statement of the lemma is well-defined on the algebraic tensor product and has dense range.
-In addition, it follows from the formula for the inner product on Kasparov's balanced tensor product (see \cite[(4.4)]{Lance95}) that the map is isometric at the Hilbert space level. \end{proof}
+\begin{proof} The map in the statement of the lemma is well-defined on the algebraic tensor product.
+The image of the algebraic tensor product is dense in $ [ H_\pi \otimes V] ^K$ (and since $ [ H_\pi \otimes V] ^K$ is finite-dimensional, the image is in fact the full target space).
+In addition, it follows from the formula for the inner product on Kasparov's balanced tensor product (see \cite[(4.4)]{Lance95}) that the map is well-defined on the balanced tensor product Hilbert space and isometric. \end{proof}

 The following definition extends the construction of $\pi(A)$ in \eqref{eq-action-of-compactly-supported-dist-on-mult-space}.

 \begin{definition} Let $\pi$ be an admissible tempered unitary representation of $G$, viewed as a representation of the $C^*$-algebra $C^*_r (G)$, and let